GU-CLASP/language-and-perception/meetings.md

 ### Upcoming

-  * 2024-01-12, Guest: Xuan-Son Vu (https://www.umu.se/en/staff/xuan-son-vu/), University of Heidelberg: TBA
+  * 2024-01-26, Guest: Letitia Parcalabescu (https://www.cl.uni-heidelberg.de/nlpgroup/person/parcalabescu), University of Heidelberg: faithfulness and multi-modality in language models
-    * Invited talk, papers: TBA
+    * Letitia Parcalabescu and Anette Frank.
+2023.
+[On Measuring Faithfulness of Natural Language Explanations.](https://arxiv.org/pdf/2311.07466.pdf)
+    * Letitia Parcalabescu and Anette Frank.
+2023.
+[MM-SHAP: A Performance-agnostic Metric for Measuring Multimodal Contributions in Vision and Language Models & Tasks.](https://aclanthology.org/2023.acl-long.223.pdf) In Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 4032–4059, Toronto, Canada.
+Association for Computational Linguistics.
     * Participants:

-  * 2024-01-26, Guest: Letitia Parcalabescu (https://www.cl.uni-heidelberg.de/nlpgroup/person/parcalabescu), University of Heidelberg: TBA
-    * Invited talk, papers: TBA
-    * Participants:

   * 2024-02-09, Guest: Hsiu-Yu Yang, University of Stuttgart: Procedural knowledge, TBA
     * Hsiu-Yu Yang, Carina Silberer.
 2023.
 Implicit Affordance Acquisition via Causal Action–Effect Modeling in the Video Domain.
 In Proceedings of the 3rd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 13th International Joint Conference on Natural Language Processing (AACL-IJCNLP 2023), (to appear).
+    * Participants:

+  * 2024-02-23, Guest: Yasaman Saffari: Reinforcement Learning, dialogue, TBA
     * Participants: